 Poplar HARCA (Developments) Limited, a wholly owned subsidiary of Poplar HARCA, is incorporated in England and Wales with an issued, and allotted capital of two ordinary shares of £1 each.
 The company's principal activity is the development and sale of housing and commercial properties.
-Last year an investment of £2,749k was made in Poplar HARCA (Developments) Limited for Aberfeldy Village Phase 3, this investment was funded in the form of capital contribution from the parent company Poplar HARCA Limited.
-No further investment has been made in the current year.
+No investment has been made in the current year.